 Please be aware that LCPL notaries follow these guidelines:

-- Notaries may decline to notarize complex or unfamiliar documents.
+- Notaries may decline to notarize unfamiliar documents or any notarization that would exceed the appointment parameters.

 - Notaries may decline to notarize a document if they are uncertain of the identity or mental capacity of the signer.